modularizer/templateroo/README.md

 ## How to Import
 ###  Html
-To import the templateroo object into your html code, paste the following into anywhere in your html document **or** copy and paste the contents of the link into a `<script></script>`element.
+To import the templateroo object into your html code, paste the following into anywhere in your html document **or** copy and paste the contents of the link into a `<script>`element.

     <script src='http://github.com/geargaroo/templateroo/clientSide/templateroo.js></script>
 After importing, run the templating function as follows: